tmaybe/dev.socrata.com/_posts/2014-11-13-help-community-prepare-flu-season-deploying-flu-shot-finder-app.md

 2. Fork the [flu shot finder repo](https://github.com/socrata/flushots) on Github into your own account.
 3. Modify the `_config.yml` to specify where to find your dataset and to provide some details about your community.
 You can even edit it through your web browser using Github’s [built-in code editor](https://help.github.com/articles/editing-files-in-your-repository/).

-That’s it!
+That's it!
 Once you commit and push your changes, [Github Pages](http://pages.github.com) takes care of the rest, and you’ll have a flu-shot finder online under your account, like [the one we partnered with at Code for Raleigh, NC](http://socrata.github.io/flushots/).

 To learn more about the flu shot finder, check out its [repository on Github](http://socrata.github.io/flushots/).
-The project is open sourced under the [MIT License](https://github.com/socrata/flushots/blob/gh-pages/LICENSE.TXT), and we welcome pull requests!
+The project is open sourced under the [MIT License](https://github.com/socrata/flushots/blob/gh-pages/LICENSE), and we welcome pull requests!
 Code for America Brigades are also welcome request space on the [Brigade Open Data Sharing Platform](https://brigades.opendatanetwork.com/) to host their data.